Search

 Roe V. Wade

-• A historical movie about how Roe V. Wade came to the supreme court and then became law.
+• A historical movie about how Roe V. Wade came to the Supreme Court and became law.

 The Silent Scream

-• The 1984 anti-abortion film narrated by Dr. Bernard Nathanson, the original doctor to help abortion become legal.
+• The 1984 anti-abortion film narrated by Dr. Bernard Nathanson, the original doctor who helped abortion become legal.

 Pro-Life Thought Begins in the Bible

-In conclusion, the movies and books listed can help us think through the critical topic of the value and sanctity of life.
+In conclusion, the pro-life movies and books listed can help us think through the critical topic of the value andย sanctity of life.
 Of course, this is a listing of entertainment.
-Movies and books are good, but they are fluff compared to the foundation of The Word.
-The most important book for all of us to look at is the Bible.
-Below are several links about passages of scripture that speak to what the Bible says about life.
+Movies and books are good, but they are fluff compared to the foundation of Scripture.
+Below are several articles about passages of scripture that talk about life.
 So, as you choose the best movies and books for the whole family, keep your Bible handy!

 Share: